awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

 ------
 #### [ Ruby ]

 The AWS SDK for Ruby \- Version 3 has two ways of uploading an object to Amazon S3\.
-The first uses a managed file uploader, which makes it easy to upload files of any size from disk\.
+The first uses a managed file uploader, which makes it easier to upload files of any size from disk\.
 To use the managed file uploader method:

 1. Create an instance of the `Aws::S3::Resource` class\.